shirleyli2015/CS-598-DLH-Final-Project/README.md

 ## Introduction

-This repository contains code for the reproduction study and additional ablations for the publication:
+This repository contains code for the reproduction study and additional ablations for the publication (Paper ID: 189):

 _Barbieri, Sebastiano et al. “Benchmarking Deep Learning Architectures for Predicting Readmission to the ICU and Describing Patients-at-Risk.”
 Scientific reports vol. 10,1 1111.
 24 Jan.
 2020_, https://doi.org/10.1038/s41598-020-58053-z